Should I Become an Entertainment Lawyer?

 Here's a tip for success: consider attending law school in an industry hub.
 Entertainment industry hubs, such as Los Angeles, New York City, Las Vegas and Nashville tend to boast a higher concentration of law schools with entertainment law programs and resources for aspiring entertainment lawyers.
 Being in an industry capital could help in finding work opportunities during and after law school.
 Gaining local knowledge of how these industries operate, such as state laws and regulations, could also be important for future professional life.

 Step 4: Join the Bar

 To become licensed attorneys, law school graduates must become members of their state bar association.
 Rules and procedures vary by state, but the main qualifications are a law degree and passing the bar exam.
 The bar exam is actually comprised of several parts.
 In most states, bar applicants will need to pass the Multistate Bar Examination (MBE).
 Test takers have six hours to complete 200 multiple-choice questions on criminal law, contracts, constitutional law, property, torts and evidence.
 There is normally a second day of testing that features writing and lawyering skills.
 Nearly every state requires a general ethics exam, too, which is handled separately.
 In addition to passing the tests, bar applicants must also submit to screening by state bar examiners for character and fitness to serve the public.

 Step 5: Go to Work in Entertainment Law

 A new member of the bar is free to begin practicing law.
 Common entry-level positions for entertainment lawyers include associates at law firms and in-house counsel for corporate legal departments.
 They often cluster in the entertainment hubs, New York, Los Angeles, Las Vegas or Nashville, though they may find employment across the nation.
-Entertainment lawyers may represent clients ranging from huge film studios to individual artists, and may focus on one or more of a wide range of specialty areas, including film, TV, radio, music, performing arts, museums and art, gaming and new media, merchandising/licensing, literary publishing and litigation.
+Entertainment lawyers may represent clients ranging from huge film studios to individual artists, and may focus on one or more of a wide range of specialty areas, including film, TV, radio, music, performing arts, museums and art, gaming and new media, merchandising and licensing, literary publishing and litigation.